Nylilsa/nylilsa.github.io/home.md

 Additionally, there are a few guides written on various topics that may not necessarily be related to one another which can be found over on the Guides section in the sidebar.

+## Progress
+[hr_minor]

+Below I note down how many full pages have been written on this website compared to the number of Touhou glitches per game:

+<div id='progress-table'></div>

 ## Contributors
 [hr_minor]

 [contributors]